 Warning: Catbrier is similar in appearance to Cocculus carolinus, the snailseed vine or Carolina snail vine, which has toxic foliage and berries.
 To differentiate, note that the snailseed vine does not bear thorns, and produces red berries.

-Many species and varieties of this weed, known as dock or Rumex are commonly sighted in urban areas.
+Many species and varieties of this weed, known as dock or rumex, are commonly sighted in urban areas.
 Its leaves grow abundantly in spring and are perfectly safe to eat.
 If you’re eating them raw, you might suffer from a gag reflex at first because of the bitter and harsh taste.
 Therefore, it is suggested that you don’t eat this weed in large portions.
-If it is possible, cook the leaves a little, like you would spinach or any other leafy greens, so as to minimize the bitterness in taste.
+If it is possible, cook the leaves a little, like you would spinach or any other leafy greens, so as to minimize the bitter taste.

 In closing, don’t just rely on the most commonly known practices for survival—always keep exploring for more options.
 A true and smart prepper knows that his or her plan can always backfire, and so there should be a Plan B in place to help increase your chances for survival.